pgalonza/linux-collection/roles/prepare/README.md

 PREPARE
 =========

-Set up a Linux server to use roles for IAC..
+Initial linux server configuration to use roles for IAC.

 Cinfigure:
 * SSH Keys